abrasive/shairport/README.md

 Building And Installing the Development Version
 ---------------------
 The following procedures will install the shairport-sync application into your system.
 Before continuing, you should check to see if shairport-sync is already installed – you can use the command `$ which shairport-sync` to find where it is located, if installed.
 If it is installed you should delete it – you may need superuser privileges.
 After deleting, check again in case further copies are installed elsewhere.
-(If the existing installation of shairport-sync is where the new copy will be installed into, it will be overwritten;  sometimes, however, the installation is to another location, so it is safer, initially, to delete previous versions manually.)

 To build Shairport Sync from sources on Debian, Ubuntu, Raspbian, etc. follow these instructions.